openwdl/wdl/versions/development/SPEC.md

 #### Log Evaluation Timing:
 Since the fields in the workflow are declarative rather than imperative, there is no chronological order implied by order in the document.
 Therefore `log` and `debug` statements should be evaluated *graph nodes* in the sense that they can execute as soon as any dependencies of their value expressions are met.

-In other words, in the following example the logs evaluate immediately, not in line with the workflow execution:
+In other words, in the following example the logs evaluate immediately, not in line with the order of calls in the document.
+The rationale being that an event worth logging base solely by its location in the document is probably already logged by the engine regardless.

+For example consider this workflow:
 ```wdl
 workflow static_logs {
   call x